MarcoPolo483/EVA-Sovereign-UI-by-Copilot/DEMO-GUIDE.md

 ### Q: What about commercial support?
 **A**: Community support via GitHub Issues.
 Enterprise support available (contact for pricing).

-### Q: Is this Five Eyes exclusive?
+### Q: Is this Canada exclusive?
 **A**: No. Customizable for any nation.
-Five Eyes profiles are pre-configured examples.
+Canada profiles are pre-configured examples.

 ### Q: What's the browser support?
 **A**: Chrome/Edge 90+, Firefox 88+, Safari 14+.
 99.8% global coverage.